natuser/ctf-writeups/AmateursCTF_2023/Web/sanity.md

 { "__proto__": { "sanitize": false }}
 ```

-After testing, we notice that because the sanitize property is private, it cannot be modified this way.
-Private variables aren't a part of the prototype chain.
-Basically it means, that it's not vulnerable to pollution.
+- After testing, we notice the sanitize property cannot be modified this way.
+This might be because it is private, and can't be modified directly.

-But maybe we could send it just enough data to make the sanitize variable something else than true?
+*But maybe we could send it data to make the sanitize equal something else than true?*

-I'm not sure of the reason but it's doing something that causes the sanitize variable to be something else than true, thus making it past the sanitizer:
+- The _Debug class has its own prototype_, which includes the #sanitize property and any other methods or properties defined in the class.
+- When you create an instance of the Debug class using new Debug(true), that instance _inherits properties and methods from the prototype_ of the Debug class.
+- If you manipulate the prototype of the instance or the Debug class using __proto__, you replace the prototype chain.
+If you set __proto__ to an empty object {}, all the properties and methods that were originally inherited from the class prototype will be removed, _including_ the private property #sanitize.

 ```json
 { "__proto__": {}}
 ```

-At this point it is possible to send arbitrary tags and get XSS.
+**At this point it is possible to send arbitrary tags and get XSS.**

 3. XSS!
 First I'm testing if the XSS actually works by sending a payload, which makes a malformed image, which errors out and alert the cookie of the user